aya-prover/aya-prover-docs/aya/guide/prover-tutorial.aya.md

   pmap (lemma f g p) (fn i => line i)
 ```

-Note that even though we are using equation combinators like `pmap`{} which
+Note that even though we are using equation combinators like `pmap`() which
 are implemented using path application and abstraction,
 it is not considered cheating because these are already theorems in MLTT anyway.